“So… do you… do you suppose we should… talk about money?”

 And yet, watching the film in middle age, I find myself (and imagine Kubrick being) less interested in condemning the Harfords than in simply observing them, and find myself admiring not the same old story he’d always told but the new one he was trying to tell for the first time in his career.
 He was attempting, late in life, something he’d never done before, something he didn’t know whether he’d be any good at: to make a film about intimate, domestic life, about a blindly complacent but basically happy marriage, testing its fault lines of temptation, jealousy and resentment and leaving it stronger and more truthful.

-This is not to disavow anything I wrote in this essay back in 1999; just to say that, with the perspective of the intervening years, I’ve come to love this film at least as much for its odd awkwardness and imperfections as for its more familiar accomplishment.
+This isn’t to disavow anything I wrote in this essay back in 1999; just to say that, with the perspective of the intervening years, I’ve come to love this film at least as much for its odd awkwardness and imperfections as for its more familiar accomplishment.
 Like Nietzsche says: “The errors of great men are often more fruitful than the truths of little ones.”

 In a way, Eyes Wide Shut is Kubrick’s most personal, revealing, and vulnerable film, based on a book that had haunted him for decades, shot in a replica of the apartment where he lived when he was young, decorated with his wife’s own art, set in the New York City of his memories, a city of jazz clubs, streetwalkers, and cabbies with Brooklyn accents.
 It’s a sort of DIY pet project, a home movie.
 And I’ve since learned, as a writer myself, that whenever you take an artistic risk, try something new and uncertain, lay yourself bare or say anything scarily truthful, the most predictable and uninteresting response is the one Eyes Wide Shut got: cool ridicule.